 During the third and fourth years of the program, students are permitted to elect courses in both schools.
 Tuition will be assessed at either the Law School or the Graduate School rate, whichever is higher, when courses toward both degrees are taken in one term.

-At the beginning of their final year of study in the combined program, students should consult with the SEAS Registrar and the Law School Registrar regarding forms that need to be completed prior to graduation.
+At the beginning of their final year of study in the combined program, students should consult with the SEAS Assistant Director of Curriculum and Student Support and the Law School Registrar regarding forms that need to be completed prior to graduation.
 Also at this time, students should submit a Dual/Joint Degree Election Form for approval from both the Law School and the School for Environment and Sustainability.
-Students should consult with the Office of Student Life and the SEAS Registrar if there are any questions regarding completion of this form.
+Students should consult with the Office of Student Life and the SEAS if there are any questions regarding completion of this form.

 The combined degree is not open to those who have already earned either the JD or the MS. Students who are registered in the first or second year at the Law School or the first year of the SEAS’s program may apply for admission to the dual degree program.